-Ragwort seedlings appear from autumn to June and are usually spotted when around 10-15mm high, although they often go unnoticed until they reach rosette stage.
+Ragwort seedlings appear from autumn to June and are usually spotted when the leaves are around 10 - 15mm long, although they often go unnoticed until they reach the rosette stage.
 They have a spade-shaped leaf that is notched at the top.

 First year growth: Rosette stage